 The consequences of North Carolina's worsening drought conditions

-Part of what’s fueling these wildfires, according to the North Carolina Forest Service, is careless debris burning — plus the dryness from droughts.
+Part of what’s fueling these wildfires, according to the North Carolina Forest Service, is careless debris burning.
+And the dryness from droughts throughout North Carolina isn’t helping.

-Charlotte broke a nearly four-week streak with no measurable rainfall on Friday, as a light drizzle fell briefly across much of the region.

-But it won't be nearly enough to impact a severe drought affecting much of the state, especially western North Carolina.
-Counties classified in severe drought include Mecklenburg, Iredell, Gaston, Lincoln, Catawba and parts of Union, Rowan and Cabarrus.
-We look at the danger and the environmental impact on the next Charlotte Talks.
+In order to combat the negative impacts of severe drought affecting much of the state, we’re going to need to see more rain — and that includes Charlotte and the surrounding area.

 GUESTS: